nebula-orchestrator/docs/docs/ci-cd/drone.md

 The below pipeline configuration demonstrates simple usage:

 !!! note
-    In addition to the `.drone.yml` file you will need to create a `nebula.json` file that contains the nebula configuration as well as the "app_name" field.
+    In addition to the `.drone.yml` file you will need to create a `nebula.json` file that contains the nebula configuration as well as the "app_name" (for app) or "cron_job_name" (for cron_job) field.
 Please see [here](https://github.com/nebula-orchestrator/drone-nebula/blob/master/test/test_files/nebula.json) for an example.

 ```yaml
 kind: pipeline